thekeytotheabyss/thekeytotheabyss.github.io/index.md

 ```
 $ ~ >gpg --decrypt --output unsealed.txt thelittlescroll.asc.txt
 ```
+  - --decrypt: The command to unseal the scroll
+  - --output [FILENAME]: The name of the file to save the unsealed (decrypted) version
+  - thelittlescroll.asc.txt: The sealed scroll (your filename may differ)

 ### PGP-Compatible Software
 PGP-compatible software is required to use the key and unseal (decrypt) **The Little Scroll**.
 Below are some of the most common PGP/GPG software packages: